Pretty Poodle Playlist: Music From Members of Sigma Gamma Rho

 Among its 100,000+ members worldwide are some notable figures in the music industry, from R&B to Gospel to Hip-Hop.
 In honor of Sigma Gamma Rho’s Founders’ Day, here is a playlist featuring some of our favorite poodles!

-The article, Pretty Poodle Playlist: Music From Members of Sigma Gamma Rho, was originally posted on foxync.com
+Pretty Poodle Playlist: Music From Members of Sigma Gamma Rho was originally published on foxync.com

 1. Martha Reeves